-The first the public knew of the affair was when a perceptive journalist spotted Princess Margaret territorially picking a piece of fluff off the uniform of her late father George VI’s equerry, RAF Group Captain Peter Townsend, at the Queen’s Coronation in 1953.
+The first the public knew of the duo's love affair was when a perceptive journalist spotted Princess Margaret picking a piece of fluff off the uniform of her late father George VI's equerry, RAF Group Captain Peter Townsend, at the Queen's Coronation in 1953.
 That gesture was enough to break the biggest royal scandal since the Abdication Crisis.

 By 1953, Townsend had divorced his wife and proposed to the 22-year-old Princess.
 Margaret was inclined to accept, but it was not that simple: under the Royal Marriages Act 1772, as an under-25-year-old she would need the monarch’s consent to the match.
 This put the Queen in a really, really tricky situation, so she did what any true procrastinator does: she put things off and asked her sister to wait a bit.